Great Fire of London: Monday

 The fears of terrorism received an extra boost from the disruption of communications and news.
 The General Letter Office in Threadneedle Street, through which post passed for the entire country, burned down early on Monday morning.
 The London Gazette just managed to put out its Monday issue before the printer's premises went up in flames.
-Suspicions rose to panic and collective paranoia on Monday, and both the Trained Bands and the Coldstream Guards focused less on fire fighting and more on rounding up foreigners and anyone else appearing suspicious, arresting them, rescuing them from mobs, or both.
+Suspicions rose to panic and collective paranoia on Monday, and both the London Trained Bands and Lord General's Regiment of Foot Guards focused less on fire fighting and more on rounding up foreigners and anyone else appearing suspicious, arresting them, rescuing them from mobs, or both.

 The inhabitants, especially the upper class, were growing desperate to remove their belongings from the City.
 This provided a source of income for the able-bodied poor, who hired out as porters (sometimes simply making off with the goods), being especially profitable for the owners of carts and boats.
 Hiring a cart had cost a couple of shillings the week before the fire; on Monday, it rose to as much as £40, a fortune equivalent to roughly £133,000 in 2021.
 Seemingly every cart and boat owner in the area of London came to share in these opportunities, the carts jostling at the narrow gates with the panicked inhabitants trying to get out.
 The chaos at the gates was such that the magistrates briefly ordered the gates shut, in the hope of turning the inhabitants' attention from safeguarding their own possessions to fighting the fire: "that, no hopes of saving any things left, they might have more desperately endeavoured the quenching of the fire."

 Monday marked the beginning of organised action, even as order broke down in the streets, especially at the gates, and the fire raged unchecked.
 Bloodworth was responsible as Lord Mayor for coordinating the firefighting, but he had apparently left the City; his name is not mentioned in any contemporaneous accounts of the Monday's events.
 In this state of emergency, the King put his brother James, Duke of York, in charge of operations.
 James set up command posts on the perimeter of the fire.
 Three courtiers were put in charge of each post, with authority from Charles himself to order demolitions.
-James and his life guards rode up and down the streets all Monday, "rescuing foreigners from the mob" and attempting to keep order.
+James and his guards rode up and down the streets all Monday, "rescuing foreigners from the mob" and attempting to keep order.
 "The Duke of York hath won the hearts of the people with his continual and indefatigable pains day and night in helping to quench the Fire," wrote a witness in a letter on 8 September.

-On Monday evening, hopes were dashed that the massive stone walls of Baynard's Castle, Blackfriars would stay the course of the flames, the western counterpart of the Tower of London.
+On Monday evening, hopes were dashed that the massive stone walls of Baynard's Castle, Blackfriars, the western counterpart of the Tower of London, would stay the course of the flames.
 This historic royal palace was completely consumed, burning all night.